badgirlbongi/bongihub/workflow.md

 + deleted and then merged bot2 with bot.py
 --- working on bot.py

+04/04/2024
++ research about python small projects with graphics

 05/04/2024
 + python mini-project bongihub/python/pythonminiproject
 --- working on heart.py